shaefner-usgs/esc-eq-response/README.md

 Earthquake Response App
 =======================

-Web application that creates an interactive map, plots and summary for an earthquake to help collect and digest information used in talking points and scientific response.
+Web application that creates an interactive Map, Plots, and Summary of any earthquake using real-time data.
+It helps you visualize, analyze, and collect information to use in talking points and scientific response.

 ## Installation